LSeu-Open/AIEnhancedWork/README.md

 | [Jan](https://jan.ai/) | Clean UI with useful features like system monitoring and LLM library.| All | Open sources Models |

 > [!IMPORTANT]
 > **Having trouble choosing a model?** I'm here to help you make an informed decision.
-[This resource](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md#find-the-llm-model-that-is-right-for-you) provides a comprehensive overview of **the best open-source models**, their hardware requirements, and **closed-source models**, along with ***estimated performance metrics.***
+[This tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md#find-the-llm-model-that-is-right-for-you) provides a comprehensive overview of **the best open-source models**, their hardware requirements, and **closed-source models**, along with ***estimated performance metric.***

 ### Public AI Model List